larocquedylan/second-brain/Notes/JS-for-React/Destructuring/Arrays.md

 Destructuring is the ability to unpack objects (or arrays) and assign the individual properties or elements to their own bindings.
 This is helpful for making code more readable.

+This isn't common, but we do use it for `useState` in hooks.

 ## Arrays

 Below we are breaking the array into individual variables representing each element in the array. instead of looking for the value 5 in `numbers[2]`, we can destructure it and assign that to `c` as follows